Desiccant: Domestic uses

-Desiccants induce dryness in any environment and reduce the amount of moisture present in air.
-Desiccants come in various forms and have found widespread use in the food, pharmaceuticals, packing, electronics and many manufacturing industries.

 Air conditioning systems can be based on desiccants, as drier air feels more comfortable and absorbing water itself removes heat.

 Desiccants are used in livestock farming, where, for example, new-born piglets are highly susceptible to hypothermia owing to their wetness.

-Drying of solvents
+Laboratory uses

-Desiccants are also used to remove water from solvents, typically required by chemical reactions that do not tolerate water, e.g., the Grignard reaction.
-The method generally, though not always, involves mixing the solvent with the solid desiccant.
-Studies show that molecular sieves are superior as desiccants relative to chemical drying reagents such as sodium-benzophenone.
+Desiccants are also used to remove water from solvents.
+Drying generally involves mixing the solvent with the solid desiccant.
+Molecular sieves are superior as desiccants relative to chemical drying reagents such as sodium-benzophenone.
 Sieves offer the advantages of being safe in air and recyclable.